1. What’s your story? Where are you from?

 2. Tell us about your aesthetic.

 Concepts are the driving force behind my aesthetic.
 Working mainly in the editorial field, it’s imperative that the ideas behind my illustrations hold their own.
 It’s always tempting to make an image look pretty, but if the concept isn’t clear then I’m never truly satisfied with the outcome.
 I struggled for a period finding a balance between design elements and conceptual clarity.
 I recently came to the revelation, however, that design components and communicative elements aren’t mutually exclusive.
 I’m currently experimenting with the use of light, shape, colour, perspective and overall composition as a means of accentuating the conceptual gravitas of images.
 But I’m developing: I think the notion of a personal ‘aesthetic’ entails a series of revelations about yourself, your practice and how you visually solve problems.
-It’s all too easy to become weighted down by the pressure of finding your style, but in my personal experience good things happen when you refuse to pin yourself down by working to a formula: I hold dear the value of experimentation and change.
+It’s all too easy to become weighed down by the pressure of finding your style, but in my personal experience good things happen when you refuse to pin yourself down by working to a formula: I hold dear the value of experimentation and change.
 (Oh and I like colour, the punchier the better)

 3. What is your favourite medium and why?

 I currently work entirely in Photoshop, using a Wacom Cintiq Pro.
 Up until university, however, I strictly rejected any digital media: I was a drawer and a painter.
-And although my work-flow is now entirely digital, I like think my work is infused with the traditional skills I developed prior to making the switch.
+And although my work-flow is now entirely digital, I like to think my work is infused with the traditional skills I developed prior to making the switch.
 Even as a digital illustrator, it’s important to understand light, shape, tone, colour, composition etc. as used in more tactile media.
-For me, the primary appeal of digital is the speed at which you can create and edit artworks – it’s a practical and economic solution for the fast-paced and ephemeral nature of the contemporary industry.
+For me, the primary appeal of digital is the speed at which you can create and edit artworks – it’s a practical and economical solution for the fast-paced and ephemeral nature of the contemporary industry.
 It’s also incredibly easy to consistently put a personal stamp on your work when creating digitally: I’m constantly building upon a personal catalogue of brushes and textures that I can call upon when creating artworks.
-There are many great brushes out there for download, but I really value creating and using my own – I think this enables you to unify your body of work and infuses your portfolio with your own unique tastes and personality.
+There are many great brushes out there for download, but I really value-creating and using my own – I think this enables you to unify your body of work and infuses your portfolio with your own unique tastes and personality.

 4. What is your artistic process like?

 Painstaking, irritating and often incredibly intellectually taxing – but I love it none-the-less.
 As concepts form the backbone of my images, each project throws up unique challenges and its own set of questions that need answering visually.
 About two-thirds of my process happens behind the scenes of the end product.
 It’s a process of brainstorming, refinement and honest self-reflection.
-I start by reading and re-reading the text; At this stage I’m hunting for any symbolism, underlying messages, metaphors or visually stimulating extracts.
-I then try to boil the article down to its essential message, trying not to simply re-write the headline and bi-line: This allows me to focus on my own interpretation of the content, and gives me a personal slant that directs my visual brainstorming.
-I then completely disassociate with the text, and begin to quickly sketch out potential visual solutions which I feel may answer the questions posed.
+I start by reading and re-reading the text; At this stage, I’m hunting for any symbolism, underlying messages, metaphors or visually stimulating extracts.
+I then try to boil the article down to its essential message, trying not to simply re-write the headline and bi-line: This allows me to focus on my own interpretation of the content and gives me a personal slant that directs my visual brainstorming.
+I then completely disassociate with the text and begin to quickly sketch out potential visual solutions which I feel may answer the questions posed.
 For me this is the most enjoyable part of any project – It feels like you’re sitting on a ticking time-bomb, at any moment an idea could spew out from the depths of your brain that potentially solves the problem.
 When I feel as though each possible line of enquiry has been exhausted, I begin to reflect on my brainstorming, putting the ideas in association with the text.
 I then refine the most successful concepts into roughs, all the time assessing which may best solve the problem at hand.

 5. Who and/or what inspires your work?